stefanmiodrag/hyper-island/README.md

+> **Note:** Proposed solution to an everyday problem for the 2018 creative task.
+I was accepted.

 ## Identified Problem
 Reading grocery labels is complicated and exhausting.
 How can it be improved to become more accessible, convenient and uncomplicated?